randyrossi/vicii-kawari/doc/FORKING.md

 ## Variant Identifier

-The variant identifier is found in common.vh file.
+The variant identifier is defined in each config.vh.\* file.
 Your fork should change the PETSCII values for the prefix (which MUST be 4 characters).
-Reserved prefixes are:  MAIN, DOTC, MDVI and MRGB.
+MAIN is a reserved branch name.
 The 5th and 6th characters must match the board version LD (large spartan), LH (Trion Mini) or LG (Trion Large).

 ## Versioning